-Now Wimbledon’s over, there’s always a surge of interest at tennis clubs around this time, so here are our Tennis Foot Care Tips.
+Now Wimbledon's over, there's always a surge of interest at tennis clubs around this time, so here is our Tennis Foot Care Tips.

-Whether you’re an avid tennis player, professional or new to the sport, these tennis top tips should help your feet out.
-Health and fitness is so important, so this is great news.
+Whether you're an avid tennis player, professional or new to the sport, these tennis top tips should help your feet out.
+Health and fitness are so important, so this is great news.
 But, it is important to take care of your feet if you play.

 Play in the correct tennis shoes

 The first step you need to take to keep your feet happy and healthy is to play in a proper pair of tennis shoes.
 By this, we aren’t talking about any particular footwear brand, model or colour.
 But, we’re talking about the shoe fit.
-If the shoes are improper, too tight, too loose, or or don’t feel supportive, then this can lead to a myriad of problems for your feet.
+If the shoes are improper, too tight, too loose, or don’t feel supportive, then this can lead to a myriad of problems for your feet.
 Orthotic insoles can help support your feet whilst they’re under the stresses of your game.

 Opt for the correct socks

 Choosing the correct footwear is just the beginning of the story, as you’ll also need to play in proper sports socks.
 In fact, an ill-fitting or unsuitable pair of socks is one of the leading causes of blisters or other foot-related trouble.
 The Best socks are lightweight and made from water-resistant materials that wick away moisture.
 As such, they should also be breathable, so you can prevent the undue friction that usually leads to painful blisters.

 Soften your skin and keep it supple